sfuhrm/message-digest-assembly-handler/README.md

 --------------
 The message-digest-assembly-handler requires at least the following environment:
 *   JDK 8 and later
-*   Maven-Assembly-Plugin 3.2.0 and later
+*   Maven-Assembly-Plugin 3.2.0 and later as a plugin in your `pom.xml`

 Setup
 --------------